 Regardless, resource-rich developing countries can opt to approach changes in international supply chains as an opportunity, to overcome the resource course and adopt an economic model away from primary material production.
 Opportunities will emerge in developing secondary raw materials and new services models that will be critical for the circular economy.
 In this context, suggestions have been made on how resource-rich developing countries can better leverage RTAs to diversify their economies.
-Moreover, the circular economy transition presents opportunities for leapfrogging, i.e., the idea that industrializing countries can bypass the resource-intensive pathway of economic developed followed by high-income countries.
-As resource-rich developing countries are not yet locked into long-
+Moreover, the circular economy transition presents opportunities for leapfrogging, i.e., the idea that industrializing countries can bypass the resource-rich developing countries are not yet locked into long-